aeicher/alertflow/README.md

 # AlertFlow

 Ever been on-call and wished you could just magically tell what's actually going wrong with your systems?
-Well, I built the next best thing.
 AlertFlow is an incident management platform that brings together Slack, AI-powered analysis, and a clean web dashboard to help you sleep better at night (and respond faster when you can't).

 ## How this helps you